Maximus1/Powershell-Video-Transcoder/README.md

 INFO: your FFMPEG needs to support libfdk_aac.
 Compile it by yourself (<https://github.com/m-ab-s/media-autobuild_suite>)

-This Script lets you choose a Folder and scanns recursive for AVI MP4 and MKV files.
+This Script lets you choose a Folder and scanns recursive for MKV files.

 - It then counts the files corresponding to the filter.
 - Codecs, file size, dimensions, number of audio streams and more are measured for each file.